 Insurers might factor in any remaining NCB you have after a claim when they calculate future policy costs.
 But there’s no guarantee that your price for the next year is going to be the same or lower.

 How can I get proof of my no-claims bonus?

 When you get your car insurance renewal letter, you should see how much no-claims bonus you have.
 You can use this as your proof of no-claims, if your new insurance company required it.

 If you don't have that to hand, you can get in touch with your previous insurer and ask them to send you proof of your no-claims bonus.

-If you're switching providers, your previous insurance company might have sent you a policy cancellation notice, which might also contains your NCB details.
+If you're switching providers, your previous insurer might have sent you a policy cancellation notice.
+This might also contain your NCB details.

 How can I find out how many years' no-claims bonus I have?